meashiri/ctf-writeups/202303_hackthebox/writeup_hw_hm74.md

 ![](img/hammingcode.gif)

 Any of these techniques would work in the context of this challenge, as there were unlimited samples.
-The distinction would become onlly relevant when we have a limited set of samples.
+The distinction would become relevant only when we have a limited set of samples.

 Thank you for indulging in my silly pedantry.